-There are times when a repair person or company can place a lien on a customer's property to pay for service or improvements done to the property.
+There are times when an auto shop can place a lien on a customer's property to pay for service or improvements done to the property.
 This is called a mechanic's lien, and it is available not just to car mechanics, but to plumbers, painters, carpenters, and construction contractors, and subcontractors -- anyone who provides a service that improves a customer's property.

-But there are rules to filing a mechanic's lien and if they are not followed, you may need to sue to retain or reclaim your property.
+But there are rules to filing a mechanic's lien and if they are not followed, you may need to take legal action to reclaim your property.
 Mechanic's liens must be filed by the right entity, in a timely manner and with proper notice, and for the right property.
 Otherwise, the lien is invalid.

 Most state attorney generals have departments dedicated to consumer protection that may be able to handle claims against mechanics.
 Or you can consult with an experienced consumer protection attorney near you to talk about your legal options.